lit/lit-element/docs/_guide/use.md

 ## Develop {#develop}

-Elements built with LitElement are published to npm as standard JavaScript modules so that they can be loaded with the native module loader available in all current major browsers.
+Elements built with LitElement are published to npm as standard JavaScript modules, which all major browsers can now load.

-However, LitElement and elements built with it import their dependencies using bare module specifiers.
-In order to be loaded by a Web browser, a light transform is required to resolve the bare specifiers.
+However, LitElement and elements built with it import their dependencies using bare module specifiers (for example, `import { ... } from 'module-name'`) instead of full paths (`import {...} from '../path/to/module-name'`).

+At the time of writing, browsers must still be provided with the full path to a standard JavaScript module in order to load it.
+To convert bare module specifiers to full paths, a light transform is required.

 For a local server that does this automatically, try the [Open Web Components development server](https://open-wc.org/developing/owc-dev-server.html).

 ## Build for production {#build}

 To build for production, you can use a bundler such as WebPack or Rollup.

-The following example configuration for [Rollup](https://rollupjs.org/guide/en) resolves modules and dependencies, and bundles the output.
+The following example configuration for [Rollup](https://rollupjs.org/guide/en) resolves dependencies, converts bare module specifers to paths, and bundles the output.

 **rollup.config.js**